Divorce law reform is finally on the horizon

 The problem is, the majority of these reasons aren’t relevant for couples in England and Wales.
 Additionally, most couples don’t want to wait two years once they’ve made the tough decision to separate.
 This leaves many couples who want to move on with their lives, with only one option, which is to enter the blame game using unreasonable behaviour.

-The government’s proposed plans to introduce no-fault divorce responds to what society wants, with a recent YouGov poll showing that 69% of people support no fault divorce.
+The government’s proposed plans to introduce no-fault divorce respond to what society wants, with a recent YouGov poll showing that 69% of people support no-fault divorce.
 This change will be a positive move towards divorce becoming a less painful process for individuals, couples and families.

 Start your amicable divorce journey